Nose Bleeds at Night: Causes and Prevention

 Our noses are covered in tiny blood vessels, veins, and arteries.
-These capillaries are close to the surface of our skin, which is why even the slightest bump or hit to your nose can easily rupture them, causing bleeding.
+These delicate blood vessels, or capillaries, are close to the surface of our skin, which is why even the slightest bump or hit to your nose can easily rupture them, causing bleeding.

-Most nosebleeds occur in the front of the nose, near where the septum (the cartilage and bone that separates the two sides of your nose) and the nasal cavity meet.
+Most nosebleeds, such as nose bleeds at night in adults, occur in the front of the nose, near where the septum (the cartilage and bone that separates the two sides of your nose) and the nasal passages meet.

 Nosebleeds can also happen in the back of your nose, near your throat.
 This type of nosebleed is called a posterior bleed and can be more severe because it's harder to stop the bleeding.

-Without a doubt, nose picking is the most common cause of nosebleeds.
+Without a doubt, nose picking is the most common cause of nosebleeds, such as nosebleeds while sleeping.
 Not only does it break the capillaries, but it also contaminates your nose with bacteria, which can cause infection.
+Frequent nose blowing, or blowing your nose a bit too hard may also cause nosebleed overnight.

-Research shows that the drier the air, the more likely you have a nosebleed.
+Research shows that the drier the air, the more likely you have a random nose bleed at night.
 This is because the low humidity in wintertime and at higher altitudes can cause your nasal membranes to dry out, making them more vulnerable to cracking and bleeding.

-Air pollution, especially smog and dust, can damage your nasal membranes and make you more prone to nosebleeds.
+Air pollution, especially smog and dust, can damage your nasal membranes and make you more prone to bloody nose every night.
 Smoke from cigarettes, wood fires, or other sources can also dry out your nose and increase the risk of bleeding.

-Allergies can cause your nasal membranes to swell and become inflamed, making them more susceptible to bleeding.
+Allergies can cause your nasal passages to swell and become inflamed, making them more susceptible to frequent nosebleeds.
 People with allergies or colds also tend to blow their noses more frequently, compounding the problem.

 Blowing your nose too hard can put a lot of pressure on your delicate capillaries, rupturing them and causing a nosebleed.

-Some medications, such as antihistamines and decongestants, can dry out your nasal membranes and make you more likely to get a nosebleed.
+Some medications, such as antihistamines and decongestants, can dry out your nasal passages and make you more likely to get severe nosebleeds.
 Both prescription and over-the-counter medications can cause this side effect.

 A recent study suggests that heavy alcohol is associated with a higher risk of epistaxis (nosebleeds).
 The researchers found that people who were hospitalized for excessive drinking were more than twice as likely to have a nosebleed as those who didn't drink excessively.